Corepack Basics

 Let's go through some basic steps to see it in action.

-1. Make sure you have at least Node 14 running on your machine: nvm use 14
+- Make sure you have at least Node 14 running on your machine:

-3. Create and change to a new directory and run npm init
+corepack enableto set up all symlinks in your environment - Create and change to a new directory and run

 And that's it!
 Every time you are inside that directory now, pnpm will always reference that same version.